demisto/content-docs/content-repo/extra-docs/articles/integrations-and-incident-health-check.md

 ### 4. Playbook Inputs
 The **JOB - Integrations and Incidents Health Check** playbook contains the following inputs.
-You can go over the playbook inputs and edit them by opening the 'Playbook Triggered' section header of the playbook.
+You can review the playbook inputs and edit them by clicking the 'Playbook Triggered' section header of the playbook.

 | Playbook Input | Description |